Skip to main content

 • The newspaper notices are required to be published under the Life Insurance Act 1995 (Cth).

-• The purpose of the newspaper notices (also called Notices of Intention, or NOIs) is to tell policy owners about the transfer and provide them with details of where to obtain additional information and seek clarification should they have any questions on the transfer.
+• The purpose of the newspaper notices (also called Notices of Intention, or NOls) is to tell policy holders about the transfer and provide them with details of where to obtain additional information and seek clarification should they have any questions on the transfer.

 What is the process for the Scheme?

-• In accordance with the process set out in the Life Insurance Act, CMLA and AIAA have applied to the Federal Court of Australia (the Court) for certain orders in relation to the policyholder communication process.
-Once that process has been completed, CMLA and AIAA will apply to the Court again to seek its confirmation of the Scheme, which will give effect to the transfer.
+• In accordance with the process set out in the Life Act, AIAA and Resolution Life have applied to the Federal Court of Australia (the Court) for certain orders in relation to the policy holder communication process.
+Once that process has been completed, AIAA and Resolution Life will apply to the Court again to seek its confirmation of the Scheme, which if confirmed will give effect to the transfer.

-• It is expected that the application for confirmation will be heard before the Court in Sydney on 8 March 2021.
+• The application for confirmation will be heard before the Court on 28 June 2023.

-• When the Court confirms a scheme, it also determines the exact time and date of the transfer.
-AIAA and CMLA have proposed an effective time for the Scheme of 12.01 am on 1 April 2021.
+• Should the Court confirm the Scheme, it will also determine the exact time and date of the transfer.
+AIAA and Resolution Life have proposed an effective date of July 1 2023 for the Scheme.

 What happens if the Court does not confirm the Scheme?

-• The Scheme cannot proceed unless it is confirmed by the Court.
+• The Scheme cannot proceed unless it is confirmed by the Federal Court of Australia.

-• If the Court refuses to provide its confirmation, then CMLA’s assets and liabilities will not transfer to AIAA, and the parties will continue to work towards implementing the transaction.
+• If the Court refuses to provide its confirmation, then assets and liabilities of AIAA's Superannuation and Investments life insurance business will not transfer to Resolution Life.

-How are the interests of affected policy owners and other parties protected?
+How are the interests of affected policy holders and other parties protected?

 • The interests of affected parties are protected by a rigorous review and confirmation process.
 The process includes:

-• An AIAA-appointed actuary and a CMLA-appointed actuary have each concluded that the Scheme will not adversely impact the contractual benefits and rights or the reasonable benefit expectations of the policyholders of AIAA and CMLA, and that the security of AIAA and CMLA policyholders' benefits will continue to be appropriate following the Scheme.
-The CMLA-appointed actuary assessed the impact on CMLA policy owners, while the AIAA-appointed actuary assessed the impact on AIAA policy owners.
+• An AIAA appointed actuary and a Resolution Life appointed actuary have each concluded that the Scheme will not materially prejudice the contractual benefits and rights or the reasonable benefit expectations of the policy owners of AIAA and Resolution Life, and that the security of AIAA and Resolution Life policy owners' benefits will continue to be appropriate following the Scheme.
+The AIAA appointed actuary assessed the impact on transferring and retained AIAA policy holders, while the Resolution Life appointed actuary assessed the impact on Resolution Life’s existing and transferring policy holders.

-• An independent actuary has also confirmed that the Scheme “will not materially prejudice the interests of policyholders of both CMLA and AIAA”.
+• An independent actuary has also confirmed that the Scheme will not materially prejudice the interests of policy owners of both AIAA and Resolution Life.

 • The Scheme is subject to confirmation by the Federal Court of Australia (the Court).
-This confirmation will only be provided where the Court is satisfied that policy owners are not adversely impacted by the transfer.
+This confirmation will only be provided where the Court is satisfied that policy holders are not materially prejudiced by the transfer.

-• Any affected policy owner may attend the Court confirmation hearing and can request to be heard by the Court.
+• Any affected policy holder may attend the Court confirmation hearing and can request to be heard by the Court.

-• We will capture all feedback on the Scheme from policy owners, and will provide a summary of that feedback to the Court as part of its consideration of the Scheme.
+• We will capture all feedback on the Scheme from policy holders and will provide a summary of that feedback to the Court as part of its consideration of the Scheme.

-• Protecting our policy owners’ and partners’ interests is our priority.
+• Protecting our policy holders’ interests is our priority.
 AIAA operates under a rigorous regulatory environment, with strict controls and processes in place to ensure that all policies remain secure.

 Managing your policy or product